HackYourFuture/HTML-CSS/Week1/README.md

     * BEFORE you hand it in, read the <a href="http://www.w3schools.com/html/html5_syntax.asp" target="_blank">Style guide</a> and check your files (you can also use the <a href="https://validator.w3.org target="_blank">HTML validator </a>).

 ### Assignment:
-  * Next week we will talk about responsive web design and using media queries start reading about this subject here <a href="https://varvy.com/mobile/media-queries.html" target="_blank">Introduction to Media Queries</a>.
+  * Next week we will talk about responsive web design and using media queries.
+Start reading about this subject here <a href="https://varvy.com/mobile/media-queries.html" target="_blank">Introduction to Media Queries</a>.
 And take a look at this <a href="http://mediaqueri.es" target="_blank">website</a> here you can find examples of responsive design.

 ### Helpful links: